 Happy Birthday, Raghav Juyal!
-His Story; From Youtube To Bollywood
+His Story From YouTube To Bollywood

 - Dance India Dance L'il Masters 3: Final 16 Talent Bombs Revealed!

 Dance India Dance star Raghav Juyal is celebrating his birthday today, July 10, 2018!
 The dancer who came to be known for his slow dancing on season 3 of DID, got his first big break through the movie ABCD2.
-Though he gained immense popularity after playing lead in the movie, this young man believes in art before fame.
-From practicing in hiding to sleeping on the railway station benches in Mumbai, Raghav's journey is an extraordinary one.
-Today, we'll take you through his journey to Bollywood from Youtube.
+Though he gained immense popularity after playing the lead in the movie, this young man believes in art before fame.
+From practising in hiding to sleeping on the railway station benches in Mumbai, Raghav's journey is an extraordinary one.
+Today, we'll take you through his journey to Bollywood from YouTube.

 The Start Wasn’t Easy

 In an interview, Raghav told how dancing wasn't always accepted by his parents.
 In order to practice he had to perform a lot of stunts.
 "I used to practice alone.
-Whenever my father came home, I used to hide all my music instruments and open a book and act as if I was studying," he said.
+Whenever my father came home, I used to hide all my musical instruments and open a book and act as if I was studying," he said.

 DID Changed His Life